UPCnet/switchmed.documentation/website/manual.rst

 	* https://devel.upcnet.es/switchmed/fr
 	* https://devel.upcnet.es/switchmed/ar

-*The content
+The content
 --------------

+ **HEADER**
- ..
-HEADER:: The header is generated autmatically.
-The editor can modify the three pages that holds: About / Contact / Media All this content is in the folder: /root/shared/ You can edit directly with this links:
+  The header is generated automatically.
+  The editor can modify the three pages that holds: About / Contact / Media All this content is in the folder: /root/shared/
+  You can edit directly with this links:

 	+-----------+-----------------------------------------------------------+
 	| Page      | Link                                                      |